It’s a question that’s occupied great minds for millennia.

 500 interstate moving companies, 3 months of research, cross-referenced reviews, license data, insurance data, and federal complaint records.

 We spent 260 hours researching moving container and storage companies to find the best prices, best customer service, and fastest deliveries so you don't have to.

-For those with the time, manpower, patience, and know-how, DIY moves may be great options.
+For those with the time, resources, patience, and know-how, DIY moves may be great options.

-From a dollars and cents standpoint, there’s no denying that they’re less expensive than full-service moves.
+There’s no denying that they’re less expensive than full-service movers from a dollars and cents standpoint.

-The truck rental business is full of competition, which means there are lots of options and prices are relatively low.
+The truck rental business is full of competition, which means there are many options, and prices are relatively low.

 It’s common to pay just $50 or $100 to rent a large moving van for an entire day.

 If you’re moving locally, you may pay that much PER HOUR for a 2 or 3 man crew and a truck.